All you need is Word or Excel or similar

 - Click on the “File” menu (top left of Word or Excel window)

-- Click on “Encrypt with password”
+- And then click on “Encrypt with password”

 - Type your new password in the box provided and then click on “OK”